jxnblk/blog/src/posts/static-site-generation-with-react-and-webpack.md

 ## Using Client-Side Routing

 React router can also do client-side routing using the Link component.
-This can make transitioning pages feel faster.
+This can make transitioning pages feel faster and behaves like a fake single-page application.

 To use client-side routing, replace the anchor links in the Header with React Routers’s Link components.